coder0987/Taroky/TarokyNotation.md

 .../talon/P1

-Where 1 is povenost, etc. to 4
+Where 1 is Povinnost, etc. to 4

 Without prever, the cards are assumed to be drawn from the first part of the talon and around